afrahalmahdi/My-Summaries/JavaScript/CrushCourse.md

 console.log(var1 === var2); // Return false
 ```

-> All the valuse we have just seen are treeted as faulty values in JavaScript, and double equals we'll treat them as equals
+> All the valuse we have just seen are treeted as faulty values in JavaScript, and double equals we'll treat them as equals.

 # Conditional Statements